luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   = Data & Methods <data-methods>

-  Our research methodology begins by retrieving the audio material from all the videos under investigation.
+  Our research methodology begins by retrieving the audio material from all of the videos under investigation.
   A speech-to-text tool is then employed to extract the transcripts from these videos, effectively converting the auditory data into analyzable text.
   Finally, an LLM model is applied to the transcripts to detect populism, providing a systematic and automated approach to identifying populist language in the content.
   All steps are described in the following in more detail.